32 Things You Can Do for Free in Las Vegas

 The main attraction of Downtown Las Vegas is the Fremont Street Experience, a five-block pedestrian mall surrounded by neon lights and marquees.
 Most of it sits underneath a 1,400-foot-long canopy outfitted with the world's largest LED screen.
-Dubbed Viva Vision, it recently underwent a $32-million upgrade, utilizing more than 16 million pixels for ultra high-def imagery and trippy 3D-like effects.
+Dubbed Viva Vision, it utilizes more than 16 million pixels for ultra high-def imagery and trippy 3D-like effects.
 Themed video shows take place throughout the night, usually on the hour.
 The Fremont Street Experience also hosts Downtown Rocks, a free concert series by national acts throughout summer and fall.